 Following a career in farming and as a restauranteur, he took his seat in the House of Lords in 1993 serving on several Select Committees including that on the Channel Tunnel Rail Link Bill.

 He has caravanned extensively with his family both in the UK and Europe making much use of Club facilities.
 Following the passing of the House of Lords Act, Tony & Jan went to live in France where the caravan not only was a useful mean of returning to the UK, but it made an excellent spare bedroom for visitors from the UK.

 Tony and Jan are now retired and back in the UK living near Milton Keynes.
 Tony's interests are anything to do with railways and transport (logistics) in general.
 He enjoys driving, hence the extensive European tours undertaken.

-Michael was appointed Vice-President of The Caravan Club at the Annual Members’ Meeting in 2006.
+Michael was appointed Vice-President of the Caravan and Motorhome Club at the Annual Members’ Meeting in 2006.

 After completing a post-graduate business course at Glasgow University in 1972, Michael entered the City as a shipbroker.

 He moved to the Hong Kong office in 1978, returning to London in 1985 to complete a management buy-out of his firm.

 In 2007, he was elected Chairman of The Baltic Exchange by when he had also moved into ship-owning, becoming Chairman of Arlington Tankers, which he listed on the New York Stock Exchange in 2004.
 Having recently retired from the City, Michael is Vice-Chairman of the Sailors’ Society and Chairman of the Sir Gabriel Woods Mariners’ Home in Greenock.